huggingface/optimum-habana/README.md

 Check out [this blog post about BLOOM inference](https://huggingface.co/blog/habana-gaudi-2-bloom) and [this post benchmarking Intel Gaudi 2 and NVIDIA A100 GPUs for BridgeTower training](https://huggingface.co/blog/bridgetower) for concrete examples.

+## Gaudi Setup

+Please refer to the Intel Gaudi AI Accelerator official [installation guide](https://docs.habana.ai/en/latest/Installation_Guide/index.html).

+> Tests should be run in a Docker container based on Intel Gaudi Docker images.
+>
+> The current version has been validated for SynapseAI 1.15.

 ## Install the library and get example scripts

 ### Option 1: Use the latest stable release